 Before lining up for your next event you’ll want to take some time off the bike.
 A stage race accumulates a great deal of stress to the body, both mental and physical.
 We recommend 1 week total rest before light training can start again and at least three weeks before entering a race.

 MTBCoach offers coaching to guide you through your first stage race, or get your personal best.
-Checkout out our coaching services for the package that fits your budget and needs.
+Check out our coaching programs for the package that fits your budget and needs.